aspearman/foundry-aws-beanstalk/README.md

 **WORK IN PROGRESS**

-This repository contains the necessary infrastructure-as-code files and pipelines to deploy [Foundry Virtual Tabletop](https://github.com/felddy/foundryvtt-docker) to Elastic Beanstalk using Docker compose.
+This repository contains the necessary infrastructure-as-code files and pipelines to deploy [Foundry Virtual Tabletop](https://github.com/felddy/foundryvtt-docker) to Elastic Beanstalk.

 ## Running locally
 Running locally can help catch some errors before deployment.